Root weevil damage distracts from an otherwise beautiful collection of shade loving plants.

 Sword fern (Polystichum munitum) and Hardy Geranium (Geranium macrorrhizum) do not show Root Weevil damage.

-Sword fern (Polystichum munitum) has a fuzzy frond (leaf) and root weevil don’t eat fuzzy leaves typically.
-Most fuzzy fronded ferns will be root weevil resistant and are an important player in a root weevil free planting.
+Our native Sword fern (Polystichum munitum) has a fuzzy frond (leaf) and root weevil don’t eat fuzzy leaves typically.
+I’ve never seen damage on a sword fern.
+Not all ferns are root weevil resistant.
+Harts Tongue Fern was riddled with notches at my client Diane’s garden.
+Most fuzzy fronded ferns will be root weevil resistant and are important players in a root weevil free shade garden plant composition.

 Helleborus argutifolius photo credit: Great Plant Picks

-Hellebores are typically safe from weevil once they are mature plants.
+Hellebores are typically safe from weevil once they are mature plants but not all.
 When the soft and munchable new leaves unfurl in February the root weevil have not hatched yet (here in Portland) so are not present until late April or May.
+Leaves harden off more in June so you will see some weevil damage.
+It seems to depend on how hard the leaf is in May.
+Using sticky foot around the base of the hellebore would help trap some of the adults before they did much damage.
 The harder leafed hellebores like Helleborus argutifolius seem particularly impervious.

 Groundcover Plants

-Oregon Oxalis (Oxalis oregana) doesn’t seem to get a lot of weevil attention in my gardens and it is fun to add to salads.
-Same with our native piggy back plant Tolmiea menziesii.
-It has hairy leaves and is great for shade.
+Oregon Oxalis (Oxalis oregana) doesn’t get a lot of weevil attention in my gardens and it is fun to add to salads.
+Our native piggy back plant Tolmiea menziesii has hairy leaves and is great for shade.
 For Saxifraga varieties, use the hairy leaved varieties for weevil resistance, the smoother ones are on the weevil munch list.
+Root weevil will feed on these plants listed above but not heavily.
+Another good bet is Sweet woodruff (Galium odoratum), it gets some bites but not in high numbers.
+Smooth leafed Helleborus orientalis can get pretty munched if numbers of weevils are high but Helleborus argutifolius with thick leaves rarely has any notches.
+I don’t see a lot on Hellebores foetidus.
+It is soft enough but they don’t seem to like it as much as Helleborus orientalis.
 Hardy geranium varieties that smell like cedar and have a fuzzy leaf are 100% weevil resistant – Geranium macrorrhizum for deep to moderate shade and Geranium x cantabrigiense for part sun areas.
-Another good bet is Sweet woodruff (Galium odoratum)
+Ajuga can get some damage but are not on the weevil favs list.
+Astilbe can be pretty fuzzy but their leaves are so dissected it would be harder to see any notching so I remain skeptical as to their weevil repelling properties.

 Know Thy Enemy?